The minimum basic elements of informed consent include:

 The IRB may waive documentation of informed consent if it determines:

-- That the only record linking the subject and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality.
-Each subject will be asked whether the subject wants documentation linking the subject with the research, and the subject’s wishes will govern; or
+- That the only record linking the participant and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality.
+Each participant will be asked whether they want documentation linking them with the research, and their wishes will govern; or

-- That the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.
+- That the research presents no more than minimal risk of harm to participants and involves no procedures for which written consent is normally required outside of the research context.

 In the IRB Request for Review form, the PI must include the verbal script that is proposed for use with each participant in lieu of documentation of informed consent.
 When documentation is waived, the IRB may require that the PI provide the participants with a written copy of the consent form.